 Ambulance costs vary widely and range between $224 to more than $2,000 per transport, cited the U.S. Government Accountability Office in a 2012 Report to Congressional Committees.
 An Emergency Protection Plan could reimburse Julia for a portion of her ambulance expense.

 Get help paying for expenses related to a hospital stay.

 Thankfully, Julia was not seriously injured, but she did have to stay in the hospital for two days.
 During this time, Julia was not able to work and had to pay for childcare for her three children.
 An Emergency Protection Plan could help make up for the wages Julia lost during the time she was in the hospital, and it could also help her pay for childcare.
 Emergency Protection Plans include a benefit that will pay cash directly to you for each day you are in the hospital.
 In Julia’s situation, she could use the cash to help pay for groceries, a babysitter, or other household expenses.

 What about Julia’s medical expenses?
 Her Emergency Protection Plan would reimburse her for up to $1,000 of her out-of-pocket medical expenses.

-The average rental car price fluctuates, but it was roughly $51 per day at the beginning of 2022, according to Hopper, a popular travel site.
+The average rental car price fluctuates, averaging as high as $81. according Carscoops.
 An Emergency Protection Plan could provide a driver like Julia the funds to help with the cost of a rental car, even if she already has rental coverage under her auto insurance policy.
 Without a rental car, how will Julia take her kids to school, get to work, or pick up groceries?